gjoris/reactnd-project-myreads-starter/README.md

 ## My-Reads: React Nanodegree Project 1

-This is the first project for the Udacity React Nanodegree programm.
+This is the first project for the Udacity React Nanodegree program.

 It consists of a bookshelf app, where you can move books around on your bookshelf; together with a search functionality, which is limited in search terms (see below).